 Eric Hansen

-Erik Hansen, a second-year Culinary Arts student at SAIT School in Calgary, Canada, trained by Manuel Panfili, won the 14th edition of the Trophée Jean Rougié.
+Erik Hansen, a second-year Culinary Arts student at SAIT School in Calgary, Canada, trained by Manuel Panfili, won the 14th edition of the Trophée Rougié.

 Erik impressed the jury with his motivation and technical mastery, both for the cold recipe “Chartreuse revisited with foie gras and truffle: Our planet, from land to oceans,” and the hot recipe, a mystery challenge just before execution.
 Erik has been immersed in the culinary world forever, thanks to his chef father, his source of inspiration.